About The Navigation Program

 - Increase satisfaction with life

-The Navigator Program is managed by the Care Coordinator, who serves as an advocate and a primary contact for a person with SCI.
-The Care Coordinator and the person with SCI work together on defining the individual needs and setting the specific goals.
-The Care Coordinator seeks input from other members of the Navigator team, including a physician, nurse, therapist, psychologist, social worker, and a case manager, to determine the best course of action for achieving the specific goals.
-On the other side, the Care Coordinator works closely with representatives of state-wide organizations providing resources to persons with SCI.
-The Care Coordinator navigates a person with SCI through the network of resource providers within the state of Mississippi in order to meet identified needs timely and efficiently.
+The Navigation Program is managed by the Navigation Coordinator, who serves as an advocate and a primary contact for a person with TSCI or TBI.
+The Navigation Coordinator and the person with TSCI or TBI work together on defining the individual needs and setting the specific goals.
+The Navigation Coordinator seeks input from other members of the care team, including a physician, nurse, therapist(s), psychologist, social worker, and case manager, to determine the best course of action for achieving the set goals.
+On the other side, the Coordinator works closely with representatives of state-wide organizations providing resources to persons with TSCI or TBI.
+The Coordinator navigates a person with TSCI or TBI through the network of resource providers within the state of Mississippi in order to help meet identified needs timely and efficiently.

-Any person with a spinal cord injury resulting from a trauma (e.g. motor vehicle accident, fall, violence, etc.) and who received services within the Methodist Rehabilitation Center system of SCI care is eligible for The Navigator Program.
-Both persons with recent and long-standing traumatic spinal cord injuries are eligible to participate.
+Any person with a spinal cord or brain injury resulting from trauma (e.g. motor vehicle accident, fall, violence, etc.) and who received services within the Methodist Rehabilitation Center system of care is eligible for The Navigation Program.
+Both persons with recent and long-standing traumatic spinal cord or traumatic brain injuries are eligible to participate.

-The Navigator Program does not aim to replace services already offered in the community.
-Instead, the purpose of The Navigator Program is to facilitate the process of accessing available resources and coordinate activities between a person with SCI and different resource providers.
+The Navigation Program does not aim to replace services already offered in the community.
+Instead, the purpose of The Navigation Program is to facilitate the process of accessing available resources and coordinate activities between a person with TSCI or TBI and different resource providers.
 Specifically, to:

-- Facilitate communication between person with SCI and resource providers
+- Facilitate communication between the person with TSCI or TBI and resource providers

 - Coordinate provision of services between different resource providers